What is Executive Life Coaching?

 Executive Coaching Process

-You might be a Senior or Lead pastor with years of experience or a pastor in transition; nevertheless, a structured coaching process that is tailored to who you are and what you want to accomplish will be my primary objective.
+Are you a Senior or Lead pastor with years of experience or a pastor in transition?
+Nevertheless, a structured coaching process that is tailored to who you are and what you want to accomplish will be my primary objective.

 The coaching process typically lasts anywhere from six to ten months.
-Each coaching session will last from 30 minutes to 90 minutes and will be conducted over the phone, in a virtual meeting space (like Zoom), or in-person (at Terry’s Traverse City office or at your location).
+Each coaching session will last from 30 minutes to 90 minutes.
+Sessions can be conducted over the phone, in a virtual meeting space (like Zoom), or in-person (at Terry’s Traverse City office or at your location).

 Before I agree to a coaching engagement with any client, I offer a free consultation session to determine if we will be a good fit.